davidgasquez/handbook/Open Data.md

 - **Deterministic**.
 Packaged lambda style transformations (WASM/Docker).
   - For tabular data, starting with just SQL might be great.
   - Pyodite + DuckDB for transformations could cover a large area.
   - Datasets could be derived by importing other datasets and applying deterministic transformations in the `Datafile`.
-Similar to Docker containers.
+Similar to Docker containers and [Splitfiles](https://github.com/splitgraph/sgr#build-and-query-versioned-reproducible-datasets).
 That file will carry [Metadata, Lineage and even some defaults (visualizations, code, ...)](https://handbook.datalad.org/en/latest/basics/101-127-yoda.html)
 - **Declarative**.
-Everything should be defined as code.
-E.g: YAML files with the source datasets and the transformations.
-Similar to how Pachyderm/Kamu/Holium do.
+Transformations should be defined as code and be idempotent.
+Similar to how Pachyderm/Kamu/Holium work.
-  - E.g: The tool ends up orchestrating containers that read/write from the storage layer, Pachyderm style.
+  - E.g: The transformation tool ends up orchestrating containers/functions that read/write from the storage layer, Pachyderm style.
 - **Environment agnostic**.
 Can be run locally and remotely.
 One machine or a cluster.
 Streaming or batch.
 - **Templated**.
 Having a repository/market of open transformations could empower a bunch of use cases ready to plug in to datasets:
   - Detect outliers automatically on tabular data.